akram4597/Video-Chat-Application/README.md

 # Video Chat Web Application

-This is a a peer-to-peer video chat web.
+This is a a peer-to-peer video chat web app.
 You can copy the room's link and share it with anyone you want to meet.

 ## Technologies
 * Node.js